Common health conditions that increase covid-19 complications

 Hypertension

 In studies done in the U.S., China, Italy, and several other countries, hypertension (high blood pressure) was the most common underlying health condition in patients who died from COVID-19.
 This is likely because hypertension, especially if it’s poorly controlled, puts excess stress on the heart and blood vessels.
 COVID-19 then causes additional stress to the cardiovascular system because the heart must work harder when the lungs are inflamed or infected.
-Also, in addition to causing lung damage, COVID-19 has also been shown to cause damage to the cardiovascular system itself.
+Also, in addition to causing lung damage, COVID-19 has been shown to cause damage to the cardiovascular system itself.

 Patients can be proactive by taking their hypertension medications as directed, and by minimizing risk factors for hypertension, including tobacco use, obesity, and an unhealthy diet.